tytydraco/yessleep/out/Someone_Offered_Me_1_Million_to_Stay_Inside_for_a_Year_I_Should_Have_Said_No.md

 That's when he showed up.

-It was a Tuesday in March, around 2 PM.
+It was a Tuesday in February, around 2 PM.
 I remember because I was in the middle of debugging some neural network code when the doorbell rang.
 I almost didn't answer it – I wasn't expecting any deliveries, and I definitely wasn't in the mood for Jehovah's Witnesses or solar panel salesmen.

 But something made me get up and look through the peephole.